Box#

 txId

-, the transaction identifier that created the box, along with an output index).
-It also contains amaxCreation
+, which is the ID of the transaction that created the box, and an output index.
+This information also includes amaxCreation

-height parameter defined by the box creator (this is not the creation height; its use is to create "payment channels easily").
+height parameter set by the box creator (note: this is not the actual creation height; it aids in the creation of "payment channels").

-These are stored in the first four registers of the box, leaving (R4-R9) to store custom data for use in smart contracts.
+These pieces of information are stored in the first four registers of the box.
+The rest of the registers, from R4 to R9, can be used to store custom data for use in smart contracts.

 Optional Registers#